mortik/shipit-release/README.md

 ## Installation

-Install the Package with your favorite Packagemanager:
+Install the package with your favorite package manager:

 ```bash
 npm install --save-dev shipit-release